MichaelCSI/wordle/docs/design_system.md

 ### Win/Lose Popup

 A popup letting the user know when they have won (if they guess the word) or lost (if they exhaust their guesses).
-For a win, the user enters a username and their username/score is entered into the scoreboard.

 Win             |  Lose
 :-------------------------:|:-------------------------: